-In the third and final installment of the medicinal plant lecture series of 2018 the topic will revolve around the use of food supplements and the journey of discovery in using plants for the benefit of health
+In the third and final instalment of the medicinal plant lecture series of 2018 the topic will revolve around the use of food supplements and the journey of discovery in using plants for the benefit of health.

 1.30pm Registration with refreshments